 11-12.
-Target NWDAF at some point derives new output analytics based on new input data and notifies the NWDAF server consumer about the new analytics using a Nnwdaf_EventsSubscription_Notify message as described in clause 4.3.2.3 of 3GPP TS 29.520 [5].
+Target NWDAF at some point derives new output analytics based on new input data and notifies the NWDAF service consumer about the new analytics using a Nnwdaf_EventsSubscription_Notify message as described in clause 4.2.2.4 of 3GPP TS 29.520 [5].